 CPAP Therapy and Coronavirus – What CPAP Users Need to Know

 COVID-19, informally known as “Coronavirus”, is a global pandemic health crisis that has turned most of our lives upside-down in one way or another.
-According to Johns Hopkins University’s Coronavirus Resource Center, as of November 5th, there are 1.25 million global cases of people with COVID-19 with over 200,000 cases in the United States and the pace continues to grow at an astounding rate.
-COVID-19’s ease of contraction from one person to another is what makes it so dangerous and is why there are already 158x more cases than the SARS outbreak in 2002 that had 8,069 cases.
+According to Johns Hopkins University’s Coronavirus Resource Center, as of January 20th, 2021, there are 96.3 million global cases of people with COVID-19 with over 24 million cases in the United States and the pace continues to grow at an astounding rate.
 As a result, we’ve encouraged all of our employees, contractors, and customers to adopt the CDC’s recommendations needed to stay safe, healthy, and help “flatten the curve”.
 At Health Sqyre, the health and safety of our team, partners, customers, and community is our highest priority.
-As a result, we are operating completely remotely to minimize exposure for our team and the community by working from home.
-Now onto what you can do, as a CPAP user, to help mitigate the risk of contracting COVID-19…
+We are operating completely remotely to minimize exposure for our team and the greater community by working from home.
+Now onto what you can do, as a continuous positive airway pressure (CPAP) user, to help mitigate the risk of contracting COVID-19…

 Again, we strongly encourage you to follow the CDC’s recommendations above all else but as a CPAP user you should also make sure to do the following: